MonaiThang/downshift/src/hooks/useCombobox/README.md

 > handlers directly on the elements (make sure to use the prop getters though!
 > For example: `<button onBlur={handleBlur} />` should be
 > `<button {...getToggleButtonProps({onBlur: handleBlur})} />`).

+### selectedItemChanged

+> `function(prevItem: any, item: any)` | optional, defaults to
+> `(prevItem, item) => prevItem !== item`

+This function is called between renders to check if the controlled prop `selectedItem` has changed from the previous render.
+The function gives a result in boolean whether the `selectedItem` props has changed.

+- `prevItem`: The previous `selectedItem` props before the current render occurred.
+- `item`: The current `selectedItem` props after the current render occurred.

+This can be useful if you're adding a step to process based on whether the `selectedItem` has changed.

 ### highlightedIndex